stacks-network/docs/_browser/ids-introduction.md

 5. Enter an email and press **Next**.

-   The system prompts you for an password and its confirmation.
+   The system prompts you for a password and its confirmation.
 This password can be one you entered previously or an entirely new one.
 Write this password down.
 You can use the password during your current Blockstack browser interaction  to reveal your keychain or change your password.
 Blockstack does